KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

     Overview of the KPI case.

 Click on the **Template build** icon to develop the template.
 Here you can choose between KPI and Scorecard (refer to Chapter 8.2 for details on the Scorecard option).
-In the KPI case it is possible to choose between the two following type of document, as you can see in Figure7.35.
+In the KPI case it is possible to choose between the two following type of document, as you can see in :numref:`kpiassociation`.

--  **List**: with this option it is possible to add several KPI that will be shown in the same page with a default visualization shown in Figure 7.39.
+-  **List**: with this option it is possible to add several KPI that will be shown in the same page with a default visualization shown in :numref:`kkpilist`.

--  **Widget**: with this option it is always possible to add several KPI that will be shown in the same page but in this case you will also be asked to select its visualization: Speedometer (Figure 7.37) or KPI Card (Figure 7.36); then the minimum value and the maximum value that the KPI can assume and if you want to add a prefix or a suffix (for example the unit of measure of the value) to the showed value.
+-  **Widget**: with this option it is always possible to add several KPI that will be shown in the same page but in this case you will also be asked to select its visualization: Speedometer (:numref:`kpispeedometer`) or KPI Card (:numref:`widgetdocument`); then the minimum value and the maximum value that the KPI can assume and if you want to add a prefix or a suffix (for example the unit of measure of the value) to the showed value.

 Then practically you must add the KPI association using the KPI List area of the interface.
 As you can see from Figure 7.31 here you select the KPI after clicking on the “ADD KPI ASSOCIATION” link.
 The latter opens a wizard that allows to pick up a multiple choice of the KPIs.
 Once chosen, you need to specify all empty fields of the form, like “Category”, “View as” and so on (refer to figure below).
 Note that the “View as” field is were you can decide if the widget will be a Speedometer or a KPI Card.